It follows the Brockmans, a family of five, who live somewhere in West London (ages are of as the final series):

 - Pete (Hugh Dennis) - father, a teacher.

 - Sue (Claire Skinner) - mother, part time PA.

-Jake (Tyger Drew-Honey) - 17 year old, going through a "self-righteous" stage.
+- Jake (Tyger Drew-Honey) - the eldest sibling at 17, going through a "self-righteous" stage.

 This show contains examples of:

 - Adults Are Useless: Large amounts of the show contain Pete and Sue getting everything spectacularly wrong, which also yields a helping of Cringe Comedy.